 Understanding Tencent Music Enter Gr's Unusual Options Activity

-Shares of Tencent Music Enter Gr (NYSE:TME) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $11.67.
+On Tuesday, shares of Tencent Music Enter Gr (NYSE:TME) saw unusual options activity.
+After the option alert, the stock price moved down to $9.7.

 - Option Type: SWEEP